 take a peek at the exhibition paying tribute to punk’s pioneers

-The Photographer’s Gallery celebrates Punk’s 40th birthday with a collection of images charting punk’s explosion and its echoes around the world.
+The Photographer’s Gallery celebrates punk’s 40th birthday with a collection of images charting punk’s explosion and its echoes around the world.

 Photography Shirley Baker.
 Two punks drinking cider, Stockport, 1983.
 Courtesy of Shirley Baker Estate / Mary Evans Picture Library.

 Punk was more than just music or fashion, it was an attitude, and an attitude that existed long before punk in exploded in 1976 (Dada were the first punks, or The Stooges were, etc.) and long after punk (supposedly) died when The Clash signed a major label record deal in 1977.
-Punk might've so successfully set the template of youthful, subcultural rebellion to have made it a cliché, but punk's spirit, energy and daring iconoclasm spread from a London epicentre to influence almost everything that has come since.
+Punk might've so successfully set the template of youthful, subcultural rebellion to have made it a cliché, but punk's spirit, energy and daring iconoclasm spread from a London epicenter to influence almost everything that has come since.

-A new series of exhibitions being organised by The Photographer's Gallery in London aims to show just how far and wide punk's influence spread and can be traced.
+A new series of exhibitions being organized by The Photographer's Gallery in London aims to show just how far and wide punk's influence spread and can be traced.
 In fashion, from the rebellious SEX-obsessed kids who hung around with Vivienne Westwood and Malcolm McLaren, turning punk's DIY attitude to homemade clothing creations, to the pared back, raw aggression of the Skinhead scene and wild pan-sexual flamboyance of the Blitz kids.

-The gallery will also unite work by other iconic punk image makers like Derek Ridgers, Gavin Watson and Anita Corbin.
-Straying as far afield as New York and Jamaica, the show examines the subcultural cross-contamination between punk and hip hop, and punk and dub, and the ways these scenes pushed avant-garde sonic agendas into the mainstream consciousness.
+The gallery will also unite work by other iconic punk image makers like Derek Ridgers, Gavin Watson, and Anita Corbin.
+Straying as far afield as New York and Jamaica, the show examines the subcultural cross-contamination between punk and hip hop, punk and dub, and the ways these scenes pushed avant-garde sonic agendas into the mainstream consciousness.